YankaiJia/bruce-lee-nmr-station/README.md

 # bruce-nmr-station

-An automated NMR laboratory station for high-throughput chemical screening.
+An automated NMR laboratory station for scanning reaction conditions and building reaction hyperspaces.
 The system integrates a robotic arm, an automated liquid handler, and a benchtop NMR spectrometer to autonomously prepare samples, acquire spectra, and calculate chemical yields — with minimal human intervention.

 <img src="nmr_robotic_platform.jpg" alt="NMR Robotic Platform" width="50%">